 Dr Emily J. Oliver, PhD., CPsychol., AFBPsS

-If you are interested in undertaking a PhD under her supervision, Emily would be delighted to hear from about your ideas and to discuss opportunities to work with you at Durham.
+If you are interested in undertaking a PhD under her supervision, Emily would be delighted to discuss opportunities to work with you at Durham.
 She welcomes applications in two broad research areas.
-First, motivation, in particular how the psycho-social environment influences individuals to initiate and maintain health behaviours (e.g., physical activity).
-Second, the role of self-talk or internal dialogue in directing behaviour and skilled performance.
+First, motivation, in particular how the environment and individual characteristics influence physical activity and mental health.
+Second, in translating these findings to design inclusive interventions and policies to reduce health inequalities.

 - Lafortune, Buckner, Oliver et al. (2018).
 Developing Age-friendly rural communities: the contribution of local participatory planning processes.
-Funder: NIHR School of Public Health Research.
+Funder: National Institute for Health Research.

 - Oliver, Cramb, Wimalasekera, and Ranasinghe.
 (2017).
 Physical Activity, Rurality, and Health in Sri Lanka: Building sustainable health promotion systems.
 Funder: Newton Fund.